Personnel Policy

 The longevity payment is based upon your anniversary date of employment.
 If employment is terminated for any reason other than retirement, the employee shall not receive the longevity pay for the current year.
 When a retirement occurs after 15 years of service, prior to the 15th of the month, the payment shall be to the end of the preceding month.

-I. Other Benefits:
+L. Other Benefits:

 Refer to the Town of Boulder Junction Employee Handbook for details on State Income Continuation, Worker’s Compensation, Unemployment Insurance and Social Security.

-J. Leave of Absence:
+M. Leave of Absence:

 The library adheres to the Wisconsin Family and Medical Leave Law (section 103.10 of the WI Statues).
 Family leaves of absence without pay are available to employees who wish to take time off from work duties to fulfill family obligations relating directly to childbirth, adoption, or placement of a foster child; or to care for a child, spouse, companion, or parent with a serious health condition.

 Requests for leave should be submitted in writing well in advance of the time when the leave is to begin.
 Written requests should indicate both a beginning and ending date for the leave.
-PTO time must be used before an unpaid leave will be approved for reasons other than maternity, adoption, or military training.
+PTO must be used before an unpaid leave will be approved for reasons other than maternity, adoption, or military training.

 In some instances, it may be necessary to deny requests for leaves of absence.
 Leaves are a privilege and can be granted only if the best interests of the library can be maintained.

-K. Bereavement Leave:
+N. Bereavement Leave:

-L. Military Leave:
+O. Military Leave:

 Library employees who are duly enrolled members of the National Guard, State Guard, or any other organized reserve component of the Armed Forces of the United States shall be allowed a military leave of absence which has been ordered.
 The leave, under normal circumstances, will not exceed fourteen (14) days excluding Sundays and legal holidays.
 A copy of the order requiring attendance at military training sites shall accompany all requests for a military leave.